-The Royal Society for the Conservation of Nature is an independent national organization devoted to the conservation of Jordan's natural resources.
-RSCN was established in 1966 with His Majesty the late King Hussein as Honorary President.
+The Royal Society for the Conservation of Nature (RSCN) is an independent national organization devoted to the conservation of Jordan's natural resources.
+RSCN was established in 1966 with His Majesty the late King Hussein as the Honorary President.
 RSCN has the mission of protecting and managing the natural resources of Jordan, for it is responsible for protecting wildlife and wild places.
 Thus, it is one of the few national organizations in the Middle East with such a public service mandate.

-In its short but rich history, RSCN has established many achievements.
+In its short but rich history, RSCN has attained many achievements.
 The foremost of which is establishing seven protected areas covering over 1200 square kilometers.
 These areas comprise of wild plants, animals and other natural resources, while including some of the finest natural landscapes in the country.

 "RSCN will create, manage and advocate for a national network of protected areas to conserve Jordan’s biodiversity and support local community development, while promoting wider public support and action for the protection of the natural environment within Jordan and neighboring countries.”